Copenhagen Gay Travel

 One of the oldest gay bars in Europe, Centralhjørnet is a cozy, quieter spot for inexpensive drinks during the week.
 Centralhjørnet is technically a gay bar, but you’ll likely find a mixed crowd here.

 The bar is especially known for big festive holiday events.
 Definitely stop by if you’re visiting during the Christmas season when Centralhjørnet takes holiday decorations to another level.

 During the months of October through April, the bar hosts drag shows every Thursday and Sunday.
 And when the weather is warmer, you can enjoy drinks outside.

 Copenhagen Gay Saunas & Cruising

 Amigo Sauna is Copenhagen’s traditional gay sauna and has been in business for 45 years!
-Inside you’ll find video rooms, a dry sauna, bar, showers, slings, a lounge area and even a small workout room.
+Inside you’ll find video rooms, a dry sauna, a bar, showers, slings, a lounge area, and even a small workout room.

 While the facilities at Amigo are a bit dated, the sauna is still quite popular.
 Lots of guys visit, especially during the summer months.

 SLM Copenhagen is a hugely popular gay fetish club, Copenhagen’s go-to gay cruising venue for rubber, leather, and uniform enthusiasts.
 They host intense events every Friday and Saturday, with additional events some weeks on Thursday and Sunday.

 While I didn’t go to this SLM location, I enjoyed the one in Stockholm.
 As their website mentions, it’s true that about half the people that go to SLM are looking strictly for sex, but the other half is open to socializing and meeting new people.